 Consent under the Control of Borrowing (Jersey) Order 1958 (the "COBO" Order) has not been obtained for the circulation of this document.
 Accordingly, the offer that is the subject of this document may only be made in Jersey where the offer is valid in the United Kingdom or Guernsey and is circulated in Jersey only to persons similar to those to whom, and in a manner similar to that in which, it is for the time being circulated in the United Kingdom, or Guernsey, as the case may be.
 The directors may, but are not obliged to, apply for such consent in the future.
-The services and/ or products discussed herein are only suitable for sophisticated investors who understand the risks involved.
-Neither Pzena Investment Management, Ltd. nor Pzena Investment Management, LLC nor the activities of any functionary with regard to either Pzena Investment Management, Investment Management, LLC are subject to the provisions of the Financial Services (Jersey) Law 1998.
+The services and/or products discussed herein are only suitable for sophisticated investors who understand the risks involved.
+Neither Pzena Investment Management, Ltd. nor the activities of any functionary with regard to either Pzena Investment Management, Ltd. or Pzena Investment Management